priyanshua44/no-llm/docs/configs/mode.md

 # Model Modes

-Model modes define the primary function of a model in stdllm.
+Model modes define the primary function of a model in no_llm.
 Each mode represents a specific type of task the model is designed to perform.

 !!! warning "Limited Mode Support"
-    Currently, stdllm primarily supports `CHAT` mode and chat-based models.
+    Currently, no_llm primarily supports `CHAT` mode and chat-based models.
 Support for other modes (completion, embedding, image generation, audio) is under development and will be available in future releases.

 ## Available Modes